garrandall/popular-music-data/tracks/sweat--a-la-la-la-la-long--inner-circle.md

 Hey
 Standing across the room
 I saw you smile
-Said i want to talk to you-oo-oo
+Said I want to talk to you-oo-oo
 For a little while
-But before i make my move
+But before I make my move
 My emotions start running wild
 My tongue gets tied
 And that's no lie
 Looking in your eyes
 Looking in your big brown eyes
-Ooh yeah
+Oh yeah
 And i've got this to say to you
 Hey!
-Girl i want to make you sweat
+Girl I want to make you sweat
 Sweat till you can't sweat no more
 And if you cry out
 I'm gonna push it some, more, more
-Girl i want to make you sweat
+Girl I want to make you sweat
 Sweat till you can't sweat no more
 And if you cry out
 I'm gonna push it